awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-logging.md

 # Logging Automation action output with CloudWatch Logs<a name="automation-action-logging"></a>

 Automation, a capability of AWS Systems Manager, integrates with Amazon CloudWatch Logs\.
 You can send the output from `aws:executeScript` actions in your runbooks to the log group you specify\.
+Systems Manager doesn't create a log group or any log streams for documents that don't use `aws:executeScript` actions\.
+If the document does use `aws:executeScript`, the output sent to CloudWatch Logs only pertains to those actions\.
 You can use the `aws:executeScript` action output stored in your CloudWatch Logs log group for debugging and troubleshooting purposes\.
 If you choose a log group that is encrypted, the `aws:executeScript` action output is also encrypted\.
 Logging output from `aws:executeScript` actions is an account\-level setting\.

-**Note**
-Systems Manager doesn't create a log group or any log streams for documents that don't use `aws:executeScript` actions\.
-If the document does use `aws:executeScript`, the output sent to CloudWatch Logs only pertains to those actions\.
+To send action output to CloudWatch Logs, the IAM user or role that runs the automation must have permissions for the following operations:
++ logs:CreateLogGroup
++ logs:CreateLogStream
++ logs:DescribeLogGroups
++ logs:DescribeLogStreams
++ logs:PutLogEvents

 **To send action output to CloudWatch Logs \(console\)**